 Penalty: $400 for a first offence and $800 for a second or subsequent offence.

-(3) This section applies to motor cars, as described in the First Schedule to the Road Traffic Act 1974, and to off-road vehicles but does not apply to motor cycles.
+(3) This section applies to motor cars and to off-road vehicles but does not apply to motor cycles.

 (4) This section applies in every area of the State to which the provisions of this Act apply except —